-Does that make any sense?
-The narcissist and the codependent have no sense of self – so they need to have a connection to someone else (the narcissistic supply) in order to sort of siphon off their energy and personality.
+Does that make sense?
+Both the narcissist and the codependent have no sense of self – so they need to have a connection to someone else (the narcissistic supply) in order to sort of siphon off their energy and personality.

-Not sure?
-Ask yourself these questions – and be hones when you answer them.
+Not sure you’re dealing with codependency?
+Try our codependency quiz here, or just ask yourself these questions – and be honest when you answer them.
 This will help you understand if you’ve fallen into a pattern of codependency in your relationship.

 - Are you afraid to express genuine feelings to your partner?
 If you notice you often hold in your feelings for fear of how your partner will react, that’s a sign the relationship is not as healthy as it could be.

 - If you do express feelings honestly, do you then feel guilty?
 Perhaps you think “I shouldn’t have said anything… it just made matters worse” after you’re open with your partner.